TheSharks/WildBeastDocs/docs/install_linux.md

 	- A code editor, i.e. [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://atom.io) or [Brackets](http://brackets.io/)

 ##Pre-setup
-We higly recommend that you go through a basic Linux server setup before starting this, which includes adding a new user, disabling root login (If you feel so) and adding key authentication for logins.
+We highly recommend that you go through a basic Linux server setup before starting this, which includes adding a new user, disabling root login (If you feel so) and adding key authentication for logins.
 If you have no idea what we mean by this, see the [Digital Ocean guide for initial server setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).
 When this is complete, you can proceed to the next step.

 ##Installation
 General note: During installation, some administrative tasks will be executed.
 For these to work (Especially installations), **you need to run these commands as sudo**!
 They might error if you don't.